-The path command is an internal command that is available in the below Microsoft operating systems.
+Path is an internal command that is available in the following Microsoft operating systems.

 Displays or sets a search path for executable files.

 PATH [[drive:]path[;...]]
 PATH ;

 Type PATH ; to clear all directory names stored in your PATH variable.
 This command will force Windows to search only in the current directory for command names you run.

 Typing "path" by itself shows the current path information.
 Below is an example of the output you may receive when utilizing this command.
 As shown in the example below, there are multiple directories in the path separated by a semicolon.

 PATH=C:\Program Files (x86)\NVIDIA Corporation\PhysX\Common;C:\Program Files (x8 6)\WinSCP;C:\Perl\site\bin;C:\Perl\bin;C:\WINDOWS\system32;C:\WINDOWS;C:\WINDOWS \System32\Wbem;C:\WINDOWS\System32\WindowsPowerShell\v1.0\;C:\Program Files (x86 )\Windows Live\Shared;C:\Program Files (x86)\FAHClient;